 Oldham County’s newest horse farm tour is Sanctuary Farm at Chestnut Hall, a retired racehorse farm and historic home operated by the Thoroughbred Retirement Foundation and owned by an Oldham County resident and the CEO of Churchill Downs.
 This is the foundation’s only farm that is open to the public for tours.

 Bison & Bourbon

-The bright green rabbits and huge hot pink snails draw you up the driveway to this awesome farm on the Ohio River!
-Woodland Bison Farm Tour teaches guests about Kentucky bison while riding through the bison herd on a wagon.
+The bright green rabbits and huge hot pink snails draw you up the driveway to this awesome farm on the Ohio River.
+Woodland Bison Farm Tour teaches guests about Kentucky bison while riding through the herd on a wagon.
 You’ll see gourmet organic produce being raised for high-end hotels and restaurants, and you’ll learn about the farm’s sustainably raised bison for Kentucky Bison Company.
 Before heading out, pick up some bison, pork, eggs and produce from the farm store.

-Learn the art of craft distilling and the use of locally grown grains on an interactive tour of one of the Kentucky Craft Bourbon Trail’s newest members – Kentucky Artisan Distillery, home of Jefferson’s Bourbons, Whiskey Row and Whiskey Row’s Bottle-in-Bond.
+Learn the art of craft distilling and the use of locally grown grains on an interactive tour of the Kentucky Craft Bourbon Trail’s Kentucky Artisan Distillery, home of Jefferson’s Bourbons, Whiskey Row and Whiskey Row’s Bottle-in-Bond.
 Every tour offers a behind-the-scenes view of the process, including a rare visit to the actual lab where the experiments of Jefferson’s founder and master blender, Trey Zoeller, come to life.
 You don’t have to like bourbon to enjoy this fascinating tour with distilling antiques galore and bourbon tastings like no other.

 Lush Gardens & Native Habitats